Opposition asks Modi to come clean on Satpal’s charges against govt on Pulwama attack

 Shiv Sena (Uddhav) leader Sanjay Raut was quoted by The Hindu on Saturday from Nagpur.
 He said, “Satya Pal Malik has brought out the explosive satya (‘truth’) which is more explosive than the Pulwama explosion itself…but this is nothing new.
 People were aware at the time that some Indo-Pakistan incident would be manufactured for political gain.
 Was the terror attack staged with the aim of winning elections?
 Was there a plot to get 40 jawans killed for political gain?
 We [Opposition] had repeatedly tried to ask such questions at the time but were silenced by the ruling party and branded as ‘traitors’.”

-Samajwadi Party leader Manoj Kaka took to Twitter to ask as to why aircraft was not given to CRPF.
+Samajwadi Party leader Manoj Kaka took to Twitter to ask why aircraft was not given to CRPF.
 “Who is responsible for Pulwama attack?, he asked.

 Malik said in the interview that Pulwama attack took place due to the incompetence of the Central government.
 He said then Home Minister turned down the demand for aircraft by CRPF to transport jawans.
 He added that Prime Minister Modi was not concerned about corruption.
 He said he was punished for highlighting corruption.
 He said he had informed about the lapses after Pulwama attack to PM Modi but he did not seem to care.